ailintom/persons-names-MK/Database structure.md

 | production_place_note | TEXT | The reasoning behind the `production_place` with relevant bibliographical references whenever possible |

 ### objects_inscriptions_xref *(table_id: 12)*
 Each record in this table represents a link between an inscribed object and an inscription it carries.
-Several inscribed objects may carry one an the same inscription as in the case of multiple impressions of the same seal or multiple funerary cones stamped with the same inscription.
+Several inscribed objects may carry one an the same inscription as in the case of multiple impressions of the same seal or multiple funerary cones with identical.
 On the other side one and the same object can carry several inscriptions created in different periods.

 | Field name        | Type  | Description | Equivalent classes, properties |
 | ---               | :---: | :---        | :--- |